Neyzoter/spring-example/README.md

 * **springboot-kafka-basic**

-This module is a example of Spring-Kafka usage.You can copy springboot-kafka-basic-quickstart.sh in this module to KAFKA_HOME and run it, which hep you quick start kafka.
+This module is a example of Spring-Kafka usage.You can copy springboot-kafka-basic-quickstart.sh in this module to KAFKA_HOME and run it, which help you quick start kafka.

+* **springboot-kafka-serializer**

+This module is a example of Spring-Kafka SELF-DEFINED serializer usage.You can copy kafka-quickstart.sh in this module to KAFKA_HOME and run it, which help you quick start kafka.

 * **springboot-security**